 Mr. Heater Tube Sez

 Mr. Heater Tube Sez he has wondered, in a quizically amazed way, about the recent antics of ASTM Subcommittee J, as they proceed to falsify specifications for heater tubes in D3241.
-Mr. Tube Sez we should all be able to read and to use clear technical specifications; that we don't need muddled, undefined, requirements.
+Mr. Tube Sez we should all be able to read and to use clear technical specs.
+We don't need muddled, undefined, requirements.

-Mr. Tube affirms the reality that a tube requirement can hardly be undefined and constrained by specification all at one and the same time.
+Mr. Tube affirms the reality that a tube requirement can hardly be onstrained by specification and also undefined, all at one and the same time.
 It's a heater tube oxymoron!

 King Tube remarks that he's talking about the recent insertion of general comments masquerading as "specs," requiring "Rotational cut buffing technique with polishing compound to achieve mechanical surface finish."